Frequently asked questions about the baumbad irrigation bag

 play video

-Several baumbad irrigation bags are only required for older trees that have exceeded this size.
-These can be connected to one another using the clever zipper solution.
+Only for older trees that have exceeded this size are several baumbad irrigation bags needed.
+These can be easily connected to each other using the combinable zipper solution.

 play video